Authors who will be speaking at Monty Lit Fest 2019 include:

 Neil Spring is a bestselling author of psychological thrillers.
 His critically acclaimed first novel The Ghost Hunters (2013) was made into a one-off film by ITV in 2015, Harry Price: Ghost Hunter, starring Rafe Spall.
 The Watchers (2015) was shortlisted for the People’s Book Prize and is being developed for film by DNA Films.
 His new novel, The Burning House, set on the shores of Loch Ness, was published by Quercus in March 2019.
 Neil was educated at the University of Oxford, where he read Philosophy, Politics and Economics.
 He is Welsh and lives in central London.

 Cathryn Summerhayes is a literary agent at Curtis Brown.
 Previously, she worked at WME for ten years, several British literary agencies and Colman Getty PR, where she worked on high profile book events including the Man Booker and Samuel Johnson Prizes.
 She is actively involved in Port Eliot Literary Festival and Hay and Edinburgh International Festivals.
-She was shortlisted for The British Book Awards’ Agent of the Year in 2016 and her clients include Adam Kay, Mark Watson, Naomi Wood, Kirsty Logan, Susan Fletcher, Johanna Basford, Rose McGowan, Grace Dent, Ranulph Fiennes, Lucy Foley, Russell Norman, Mark Hix and Clemmie Hooper.
+She was shortlisted for The British Book Awards’ Agent of the Year in 2016 and winner of this award in 2019.
+Her clients include Adam Kay, Mark Watson, Naomi Wood, Kirsty Logan, Susan Fletcher, Johanna Basford, Rose McGowan, Grace Dent, Ranulph Fiennes, Lucy Foley, Russell Norman, Mark Hix and Clemmie Hooper.

 Cathryn will be in conversation with Neil Spring.